-- A motherboard designed with a fan speed controller with the following functionality: - PWM fan control output - Remote Digital thermal sensor measurement capability over the PECI bus for Intel[®] Core[TM]2 Duo desktop processor E6000/E4000 sequence and Intel[®] Pentium[®] Dual Core processor E2000 sequence. - SST thermal sensor to measure the on-die thermal diode for all earlier processors in the 775-land LGA package - A motherboard with a 4 pin fan header for the processor heatsink fan. - Processor heatsink with 4-wire PWM controlled Fan.
+- A motherboard designed with a fan speed controller with the following functionality: - PWM fan control output - Remote digital thermal sensor measurement capability over the PECI bus. - A motherboard with a 4 pin fan header for the processor heatsink fan. - Processor heatsink with 4-wire PWM controlled Fan.
 A thermistor in the fan hub is recommended, but not a requirement.
 The reference solution and the Boxed Processor will implement a thermistor into the design.

-The following sections discuss the necessary steps to implement Legacy Fan Speed Control.
+The following sections will discuss the necessary steps to implement Legacy Fan Speed Control.